Is Mayo the finest place to live in Ireland? The Georgian town of Westport won

 On your bike

 Fancy taking to the saddle out west?
-The Great Western Greenway, a 42km off-road cycling trail following the old Westport to Achill railway line is barely a year old, but word of mouth has turned it into a bona fide phenomenon.
-Even An Taoiseach – Ireland’s Prime Minister (and Cyclist-in-Chief) Enda Kenny – took to two wheels to officially open the route in 2011.
+The Great Western Greenway, a 26 mile off-road cycling trail following the old Westport to Achill railway line is barely a year old, but word of mouth has turned it into a bona fide phenomenon.

 The beauty of the Greenway is that you don’t have to be a champion cyclist.
-It’s as suited to pottering families as fitness freaks, and you can just as easily take one section at a slow pace, or finish the whole route in a couple of hours.
-Either way, pedalling across the Currane Peninsula, Clew Bay or Mulranny beach will make for a great Mayo memory.
+It’s as suited to leisurely families as fitness freaks, and you can just as easily take one section at a slow pace, or finish the whole route in a couple of hours.
+Either way, pedaling across the Currane Peninsula, Clew Bay or Mulranny beach will make for a great Mayo memory.

 Calling Mayo one of the finest places in Ireland?
 Sounds like an understatement.